TUDelft-IN4303-2014/assignments/milestone2-analysis/day8.md

 You can construct this sophisticated type either as a tuple of parameter types and return type or define a special constructor for this type.
 Similar to the rule for method calls, you can collect the parameter types in a `where` clause.
-To make this work, you also need to create type tasks for parameters:
+To make this work, you also need to create type rules for parameters:

-    create-type-task(|ctx): Param(t, p) -> <type-is(|ctx)> ...
+    Param(t, p): ...

 Before you continue, you should check if the type associated with the method name carries all the information you need.
 Do not continue, until this is working.

 Next, you can adopt your typing rule for method calls.
-`type-lookup` will now yield the more sophisticated type.
+The type lookup will now yield the more sophisticated type.
 You need to extract the parameter types and the return type for further tasks.
-This extraction is done by a `Rewrite` task:

-    create-type-task(|ctx):
-      ... -> ...
-      where
-        task1 := <type-lookup(|ctx)> m                              // lookup sophisticated type of method name definition
-      ; task2 := <new-task(|ctx)> Rewrite("parameter-types", task1) // extract parameter types
-      ; task3 := <new-task(|ctx)> Rewrite("return-type", task1)     // extract return type
-      ; ...                                                         // check actual argument types w.r.t. parameter types

-The first parameter of a `Rewrite` task specifies a particular rewrite rule.
-You need to provide an implementation for this rule:

-    task-rewrite:
-      ("parameter-types", sophisticated-type) -> parameter-types
-      where
-        ...

-    task-rewrite:
-      ("return-type", sophisticated-type) -> return-type
-      where
-        ...

-The goal of these rules is to match the pattern of a sophisticated type and extract the relevant parts of it.
-You need to replace `sophisticated-type` with a pattern that matches the sophisticated type.
-These rules are executed by the rewrite tasks.
-You should not create any tasks in these rules.

-In TS, you do not need to specify rules for `task-rewrite`.
-Instead, you can use a pattern for `sophisticated-type` which matches `parameter-types` and `return-type`:
+You can use a pattern for `sophisticated-type` which matches `parameter-types` and `return-type`:

     ...: ...
-    where definition of m: sophisticated-type // lookup sophisticated type and match parameter-types and return-type and  ...                                // check actual argument types w.r.t. parameter types
+    where definition of m: sophisticated-type // lookup sophisticated type and and sophisticated-type => ...           // match parameter-types and return-type and  ...                                // check actual argument types w.r.t. parameter types

-TS will generate the corresponding rewrite rules for you.
-Note that it is also necessary to implement type rules for parameters in TS.

 ### Constraints

 In the assignment on name analysis, you have seen already strategies to specify constraints.
-You can specify type constraints in a similar way.
+You can specify type constraints directly in TS.

 #### Expressions

-In the typing rules for expressions, you used `type-match` to create tasks which check the types of subexpressions against expected types.
+In the typing rules for expressions, you check the types of subexpressions against expected types.
-These tasks will fail, if an actual type does not match an expected type.
+These checks will fail, if an actual type does not match an expected type.
-You should extend your typing rules and specify corresponding error messages with `task-create-error-on-failure`.

 In TS, you can specify errors and warnings in `else` clauses:

     e : t